patfixer/TypeScript/ArrayUpdater.md

 # Array and UseStates
 Resetting the input textbox after clicking the add button.
 The first method `setName([getName])` will replace the existing arrays of emojis.
-Spreaders `[...name, getName]` this will spread the original array, while adding new values to the array.
+And `[...name, getName]` this will spread the original array, while adding new values to the array.
 ```js
 import { useState } from "react";